 The Department of Psychology offers unique and challenging opportunities for Honors students.
 There are over 10 psychology Honors courses at both introductory and advanced levels.
-Honors students are encouraged to participate in research activities through participation in faculty research projects.
-Honors students seeking a three-year intensive research experience can apply for the Psychology Honors Research Mentorship Program.
-Students also may chose to design and implement their own research project via the Honors thesis track.
+Students also may choose to design and implement their own research project via the Honors thesis track.

-Students can become involved in faculty research labs as early as their freshmen year.
+Students can become involved in faculty research labs as early as their freshman year.
 Psychology faculty and graduate students offer over 50 research opportunities for interested students.
 Each year, 600–700 students earn course credit for research experience through the Undergraduate Research in Psychology course.
 Students may present a poster of their research at the annual Psychology Research Colloquium, the Denman Research Forum, or can travel to a regional, national or international conference.
-The Psychology Department offers Conference Travel Scholarships and Summer Research Fellowships for students involved in research.

 The department’s faculty are among the top researchers in areas such as stereotyping and prejudice, stress and breast cancer recovery, language development, Alzheimer’s, and schizophrenia.

-Close to 60 percent of psychology graduates pursue post-graduate education in a wide variety of fields including psychology, counseling, social work, education, student affairs, law, medicine, human resources, nursing, public health, occupational and physical therapy, city and regional planning, and public policy.
-For more information on our alumni, check out our Alumni Survey results at undergrad.psy.ohio-state.edu/html/AlumniSurvey.php or search by career field through our Ask-an-Alum Program at undergrad.psy.ohio-state.edu/html/askanalum.php.
+Close to 60 percent of psychology graduates pursue postgraduate education in a wide variety of fields, including psychology, counseling, social work, education, student affairs, law, medicine, human resources, nursing, public health, occupational and physical therapy, city and regional planning, and public policy.
+Check out our alumni profiles.

 Interested in a career in health care?